 The DOS goes far beyond adaptation, and that is the crux of its failure.
 Why would Jackson and his team think that they could write a better version of The Hobbit?
 Because it is clear that they cannot.

-As for The Hobbit being a prequel, I believe that it is a bit of a stretch to call it that.
-And many of the problems are Jackson trying to force The Hobbit to be much more of a prequel than it really is.
+Many of the film’s problems result from trying to force The Hobbit to be much more of a prequel than it really is.
 Yes, Bilbo finds the One Ring and escapes Gollum, and yes, Gandalf and the White Council force Sauron out of Dol Guldor.
 But it must be understood that The Hobbit was written as a children’s book for Tolkien’s own children.
 When it was complete, he had no original intention of writing LOTR.
 It was only with the success of The Hobbit and his publisher asking for “more stories about Hobbits” that led to LOTR.